 - DC: Direct Current, the supply that the trains run on, converted from the AC supply and scaled down to the right voltage by the rectifier/transformer.

 - Digital: The latest train control system.
-In digital model railways, the same voltage is supplied to all trains on the track (see analog) but commands are sent to individual trains to control their direction and speed.
+In digital model railways, the same voltage is supplied to all trains on the track (see analogue) but commands are sent to individual trains to control their direction and speed.

 - Digital Command Control (DCC): Allows multiple trains to be operated on one layout and even section track and with different acceleration levels.

 - Fiddle Yard: Part of your layout (usually hidden from view) where trains go to be turned for the return journey.
 Usually disguised – behind hills, etc. See my guide to fiddle yards.

 - Gauge: The distance between the rails on a piece of track.
 See Gauge and Scale.